hapijs/hapi/docs/style.md

   - Newline after `}`
     - Only exception is when followed by `,`, `;`, `);` which must be followed by a newline
     - Includes before `else`, `catch`, etc.
+    - Empty line after `}` if not last statement in scope

   ```javascript
   // Right